Mystic-Game-Studio/cardgame/API.md

     "UNIQUE_ID-3",
 ]
 ```

+Clients will always receive the deck in random order.
+This is to prevent
+cheating.

 Duplicates are valid, since a card can be in a deck multiple times.
 At the start of each duel, the players will have to submit their decks.